 Recent changes to leaseholds

+There’s been a major reform of UK leasehold law on the cards for years.
 The first phase of the Leasehold Reforms (and Ground Rent) Bill came into effect at the end of June 2022.
-The main headline change here is that ground rents are now abolished for new properties.
-This is good news if you intend to buy a leasehold property to live in or rent out.
+The main headline change then was that ground rents were abolished for new properties.
+This remains good news if you intend to buy a leasehold property to live in or rent out.

 The new law also means that if you already have a leasehold property, the ground rent cannot be increased.
 Once your existing lease term expires, the new agreement must, by law, charge zero ground rent.
-Finally, ground rent can no longer be charged on retirement properties.
+Additionally, ground rent can no longer be charged on retirement properties.

-• Banning new leasehold houses in England and Wales – but not on new flats
+- Banning new leasehold houses in England and Wales – but not on new flats.

-• Making it cheaper and easier to extend your lease or buy the freehold for existing leaseholders in both houses and flats
+- Making it cheaper and easier to extend your lease or buy the freehold for existing leaseholders in both houses and flats.

-• Removing the requirement for new leaseholders to have owned their house or flat for two years before these changes apply to them.
+- Removing the requirement for new leaseholders to have owned their house or flat for two years before these changes apply to them.

-• Making buying or selling a leasehold property quicker and easier, with a maximum time and fee for the provision of information to a leaseholder by the freeholder.
+- Making buying or selling a leasehold property quicker and easier, with a maximum time and fee for the provision of information to a leaseholder by the freeholder.

-• Replacing buildings insurance commissions with a transparent administration fee for managing agents, landlords and freeholders
+- Replacing buildings insurance commissions with a transparent administration fee for managing agents, landlords and freeholders.

-• Extending access to “redress” schemes for leaseholders who feel they’ve been a victim of poor practice.
+- Extending access to “redress” schemes for leaseholders who feel they’ve been a victim of poor practice.

-• Scrapping the presumption that leaseholders should pay the freeholders’ legal costs when challenging poor practice.
+- Scrapping the presumption that leaseholders should pay the freeholders’ legal costs when challenging poor practice.

-• Granting freehold homeowners on private and mixed tenure estates the same rights of redress as leaseholders
+- Granting freehold homeowners on private and mixed tenure estates the same rights of redress as leaseholders.

-• Building on the legislation in the Building Safety Act 2022, that ensures freeholders and developers are unable to escape their liabilities to fund building remediation work
+- Building on the legislation in the Building Safety Act 2022, that ensures freeholders and developers are unable to escape their liabilities to fund building remediation work.

-• Allowing leaseholders in buildings with up to 50% non-residential floorspace to buy their freehold or take over its management.
+- Allowing leaseholders in buildings with up to 50% non-residential floorspace to buy their freehold or take over its management.
 This is an increase from the current 25% threshold.

 If you need more advice on legal terms and issues around property purchases, our guides section has everything you need.
 We have guides on conveyancing, transfer of equity, ground rent and much more.
 We hope that this freehold vs leasehold guide gives you the right starting knowledge to help choose the right property for your needs.